 c) Network slice-specific authentication and authorization procedure and de-registration procedure collision

 If the network receives a DEREGISTRATION REQUEST message before the ongoing network slice-specific authentication and authorization procedure has been completed and the access type included in the DEREGISTRATION REQUEST message is the same as the one for which the network slice-specific authentication and authorization procedure is ongoing, the network shall abort the network slice-specific authentication and authorization procedure and shall progress the UE-initiated de-registration procedure.
 The AMF may initiate the network slice-specific authentication and authorization procedure for the S-NSSAI via is completed as a failure, if available.

+d）Network slice-specific authentication and authorization procedure and generic UE configuration update procedure collision

+If the network sends a CONFIGURATION UPDATE COMMAND message with the new configured NSSAI before the ongoing network slice-specific authentication and authorization procedure for the S-NSSAI(s) not in the new configured NSSAI has been completed, the network shall abort the network slice-specific authentication and authorization procedure for the S-NSSAI(s), and delete the S-NSSAI(s) from the stored pending NSSAI.

 5.4.7.2.4 Abnormal cases in the UE